Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 algorithm was running into situation where the cluster we were looking for were narrowly losing to large collections of several clusters (in terms of density), especially when dealing with low densities.
 Our solution was to increase our minimum density requirements and to implement a special subgraph selection step that prefers smaller clusters if there exists close alternatives.
-You can see all this in the image above; on the left you see the system attempting to bundle sveral disconnected clusters.
+You can see all this in the image above; on the left you see the system attempting to bundle several disconnected clusters.
 On the right, the clusters now get their own bundles and more accurately reflect the structure of the graph.

 [TODO MIKE: MORE discussion of final development of visualization]

 In our final visualization we use a force directed graph with node bundles, the nodes are the authors from the curated datasets and we bundle those within the clusters that were computed previously.
-This allows our javascript code to remain relatively light weight as it doesn't need to perform a lot of heavy computation.
+This allows our Javascript code to remain relatively light weight as it doesn't need to perform a lot of heavy computation.
 Additionally we use the list of an author's or journal's articles from DBLP to show a listing on the side where the user can go read a journal or get more details about its authors.